aseeva-es/solita-name-app/README.md

 I import names from a local json file, but I understand that in real-world situation it might need to be loaded from remote url.

+Solution features fully responsive, mobile friendly design with css @media query, and also the BEM methodology for naming css selectors.

 See [LIVE DEMO HERE](https://aseeva-es.github.io/solita-name-app).